 The Deathless Woman

-The far right are rising again in Europe.
 A Roma woman buried alive in a forest in Poland during WWII returns to haunt us, uncovering a history of atrocities against the Roma in Europe.
 She is the Deathless Woman.
 Motivated by rage, she rises from her grave to draw our attention to the persecution of the Roma people from the 1940s to the neo-Nazi hate crimes of the present day.

+The Roma are today still one of the most marginalised minority ethnic groups in Europe.
 At a time when xenophobia and racism are rising again across the world, and a fear of the ‘other’ has been exacerbated by the largest refugee crisis in recorded history, it feels crucial to acknowledge their undocumented realities.
 More than 10 million Roma live in Europe, and continue to face segregation in schools, forcible evictions and racist attacks.

 The Deathless Woman visualizes and connects the traumatic past of Roma to other traumatic pasts and to the traumatic present, offering a space for reflection on past histories and discussion about how we can move towards a more tolerant society.